rancher/os/docs/configuration/index.md

 [Building custom RancherOS ISO]({{site.baseurl}}/configuration/custom-rancheros-iso/)<br>
 [Pre-packing Docker Images]({{site.baseurl}}/configuration/prepacking-docker-images/)<br>

-### rancherctl
+### ros
 ---

-`rancherctl` is the main command to interact with RancherOS configuration, here's the link to the [full rancherctl config command docs]({{site.baseurl}}/docs/rancheros-tools/rancherctl/config/).
+`ros` is the main command to interact with RancherOS configuration, here's the link to the [full ros config command docs]({{site.baseurl}}/docs/rancheros-tools/ros/config/).
 With these commands, you can get and set values in the configuration as well as import/export configurations.

+_In v0.3.1+, we changed the command from `rancherctl` to `ros`._

 ## Cloud Config through Cloud-Init